mcwdsi/.github/profile/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

 This GitHub organization is the place for the repositories of the Data Science Institute at the Medical College of Wisconsin.
-The DSI is both a department and a center, and has primary faculty, the ability to create graduate and operate graduate programs, and the ability to create and offer services to the entire institution.
+The DSI is both a department and a center, and has primary faculty, the ability to create and operate graduate programs, and the ability to create and offer services to the entire institution.

 The DSI began August 1, 2023 with the arrival of Dr. William Hogan.
 Many of the repositories are his repos transferred from the UFBMI GitHub organization.